jackdignamit/SOAR-Integration-Toolkit-Wazuh-Shuffle-TheHive-Workflow/README.md

 - - -

 # Project Overview
-In this project, I created a **modern, fully automated SOC workflow** that is designed to eliminate **human error** and **tedious tasks** in security operations.
-By utilizing open-source tools like **Wazuh (SIEM)**, **Shuffle (SOAR)**, and **TheHive (incident response and case management)**, my system detects threats, analyzes them, and informs analysts via emails without any human intervention. **Vultr** virtual machines are utilized to host these tools and create a vulnerable endpoint with credential-stealing malware **(Mimikatz)** that flags alerts in Wazuh.
-Wazuh's *detection and response* (D&R) rules are flagged and triggers the automated workflow in Shuffle via a webhook.
-The data is then enriched with threat intelligence using **VirusTotal**, a **SHA256 hash** is captured, emails are sent, and lastly creates a structured incident in TheHive for SOC analysts to investigate.
+In this project, I created a **fully automated, modern SOC workflow** that is designed to eliminate **human error** and **tedious tasks** in security operations.
+By utilizing open-source tools like **Wazuh (SIEM)**, **Shuffle (SOAR)**, and **TheHive (incident response and case management)**, my workflow detects threats, analyzes them, and informs analysts via emails without any human intervention.

+Cloud-based virtual machines are utilized to host Wazuh and TheHive.
+A Virtualbox Windows 10 VM is used as a vulnerable endpoint with credential-stealing malware **(Mimikatz)** that notifies Wazuh agents using Sysmon logs.
+Wazuh's *detect and response* (D&R) rules are flagged and triggers the automated workflow in Shuffle via a webhook.
+The data is then enriched with threat intelligence using **VirusTotal**, a **SHA256 hash** is captured, emails are sent, and creates a structured incident in TheHive for SOC analysts to investigate.

 <img width="1228" height="530" alt="Screenshot 2025-11-01 162511" src="https://github.com/user-attachments/assets/dd1c6b16-713b-45cc-83fc-2562a0ef6193" />